In Balance Energy

 There are four main types of solar energy technologies:

-• Transpired solar collectors, or "solar walls,": which use solar energy to preheat ventilation air for a building.
+• Transpired solar collectors, or solar walls: use solar energy to preheat ventilation air for a building.

 Top of page